status-im/react-native-desktop-qt/docs/ReactQt/HowRNDesktopAppWorks.md

 <img src="./react-native-desktop-workflow">

 1. When `react-native run-desktop` invoked, `Qt application` is built and launched.

-`desktop/main.cpp` is the one developer can change.
-Other sources can be found in `node_modules/react-native/ReactQt/application/src`.
+`desktop/main.cpp` is the file developer can change to affect app Qt app behavior.
+Other sources included from `node_modules/react-native/ReactQt/application/src`.
 If you depend on any 3rd party react-native modules, their code also included at this point.

 2. `Qt application` connects to `Bundler` and receives single js file generated from all js files in a project.

 This step is valid only for development environment.
 For production you should manually generate js bundle, mention it in `package.json` and it will be included in application resources.

 3. `Qt application` connects to `JS server` and sends generated js code to it.